-The plans were furthered in 1990 by establishment of the National Education Goals Panel (NEGP) to report on the decided targets.
-In March 1991, Lamar Alexander became Bush's second secretary of education.
-June 1991, passage of Public Law 102-62 created the National Council on Education Standards and Testing (NCEST) to "advise the American people" about national standards and testing (Title IV Sec.404).
+The plans were advanced in 1990 by establishment of the National Education Goals Panel (NEGP).
+And in June 1991, with Lamar Alexander as Bush's second secretary of education, passage of Public Law 102-62 created the National Council on Education Standards and Testing (NCEST) to "advise the American people" about national standards and testing (Public Law 102-62, Title IV Sec.
+404).

-The American people were not well advised in 1991.
+How well advised were the American people in 1991?
 Secretary Alexander received a commissioned report, Education Counts: An Indicator System To Monitor the Nation's Educational Health, which presented indicators corresponding to "the six national education goals proposed by the President and governors in 1989."
-The report warned, "a limited set of indicators can be misleading," (National Center for Education Statistics, 1991,1) and further added, "an indicator system built solely around achievement tests will mislead the American people" (25).
+The report warned, "a limited set of indicators can be misleading" (National Center for Education Statistics, 1991, p.
+1) and further added, "an indicator system built solely around achievement tests will mislead the American people" (p.
+25).
 The report was ignored.

-Also in 1991, a team of Sandia National Laboratories researchers examined and reported on education in the U.S. Plus they "had gone to Washington and presented the analysis to staffers from Congress, the Department of Energy, and the Department of Education" (Bracey, 2000, 134).
-That information didn't see the light of day, then.
+Also in 1991, a team of Sandia National Laboratories researchers examined and reported on education in the U.S. Plus, they "had gone to Washington and presented the analysis to staffers from Congress, the Department of Energy, and the Department of Education" (Bracey, 2000, p.
+134).
+That information didn't receive much public scrutiny.

 Instead, in 1992, NCEST called "for the establishment of a national system of educational standards and assessments as a basis for comprehensive reform."
-They understood that assessments would become "high-stakes" (Koretz, 1992, 5), accountability would move away from inputs and processes and towards "desired"

-outcomes" (6) and "innovative" assessments and a "common core" (12) of standards was to be "the cornerstone" of reforms (10).
-These recommendations were made without providing "any evidence that national education standards and a national test or system of national examinations promotes improvements in educational achievement" (4).
+They understood that assessments would become "high-stakes" (Koretz et al., 1992, p.
+5), accountability would move away from inputs and processes and towards "desired outcomes" (p.
+6) and "innovative" assessments and a "common core"(12) of standards was to be "the cornerstone" of reforms (p.
+10).
+NCEST recommendations were made without providing "any evidence that national education standards and a national test or system of national examinations promotes improvements in educational achievement" (p.
+4).

-Finally in 1993, some Sandia researchers published a journal article.
-Their statistical analysis of the condition of education in the U. S., international comparisons, future workforce requirements, and "the education goals proposed by President Bush and the nation's Governors" differed on several points (Carson, Huelskamp & Woodall, 1993, 259) from what the America public were told.
-The public was not advised.
+Eventually some Sandia researchers did publish a journal article about their findings.
+Their statistical analysis of the condition of education in the U.S., international comparisons, future workforce requirements, and "the education goals proposed by President Bush and the nation's Governors" differed on several points (Carson, Huelskamp, & Woodall, 1993, p.
+259) from what the America public had previously been told.
+Unfortunately, the public was not advised about the conflicting conclusions.

-The restructuring plans based on standards and assessments continued.
-The SREB Goals for Education: Challenge 2000 had become Bush's America 2000 goals.
-Those became President Clinton's Goals 2000.
-Another governor's Education Summit was held in 1996, this time sponsored by business leaders, and out of it came the development of Achieve, Inc. And the strategies continued to push for an outcome-based education system to produce the workforce, as outlined previously by the NGA and clarified in a letter to then First Lady Hillary Clinton from Marc Tucker (Congressional Record).
+The restructuring plans continued based on standards and assessments.
+The SREB Goals for Education: Challenge 2000 transformed into Bush's proposals for his America 2000 program.
+Those ideas then became the core of President Clinton's Goals 2000.
+And in 1996 another governor's Education Summit was held.
+This time business leaders sponsored it.
+That summit spawned the development of Achieve, Inc. Hence, political strategies continued to push for an outcome-based education system to produce the country's workforce, as the NGA had outlined and which was clarified in a letter to then First Lady Hillary Clinton from Marc Tucker (Congressional Record, 1998).

-Just like Reagan used ESEA reauthorization to further a federal education agenda, Clinton's reauthorization, 1994 Improving America's Schools Act, federalized accountability based on standardized testing and called for content standards to be set.
-Then came President George W. Bush's 2002 reauthorization, No Child Left Behind (NCLB).
+Just like Reagan used ESEA reauthorization to advance a federal education agenda, Clinton's reauthorization-the 1994 Improving America's Schools Act-further federalized accountability based on standardized testing and called for content standards to be set.
+Then came President George W. Bush's 2002 reauthorization No Child Left Behind (NCLB).
 Among other things, it expanded standardized testing to yearly.